 Pest description and damage The mature oystershell scale is approximately 0.13 inch long, hard-shelled, brownish or gray in color, and usually elongated and slightly curved like an oyster or mussel shell.
 Oystershell scale are found on trunks, branches, and twigs of many broad-leaved deciduous plants.
 They occur less frequently on the leaves and other plant parts like fruit and seed pods.
 Scale infestations often are initially limited to isolated colonies on single branches or twigs.
 Newly emerged crawlers look like minute, bright white pimples on the bark.

 Biology and life history Oystershell scale overwinters in the egg stage beneath the scale cover and doesn't hatch until late June in the Puget Sound area.
 The new crawlers are white and only crawl about for a few hours before settling in place and beginning to build the shell.
-Initially, the scale cover is a loose lattice of white wax so it remains vulnerable to any pesticide applications until late summer when it forms a more solid scale covering.
-Once the scale covering is in place they are less vulnerable to pesticides but still vulnerable to predators and parasitoids.
+Initially, the scale cover is a loose lattice of white wax that remains vulnerable to any pesticide applications until late summer when it forms a more solid scale covering.
+Once the scale covering is in place they are less vulnerable to pesticides, but still vulnerable to predators and parasitoids.

 For small infestations, scrape away the scale with fingernail or stiff brush.
 Hang a bird feeder in the tree to attract insectivorous birds to the area.